Saturday 20th April 2013

 I later did the rounds of other temples like the magnificent temple of Ananda Phaya, which had a white entrance with the main temple behind, followed by Thilhtaykan, which was a simple golden temple with a white structure.

-The forth temple I visited was the Dhamma Ya Zi Ka Pagoda, was at the time under restoration, it looked like it was going through a major surgery as it was totally cocooned in a mesh of bamboo scaffolding.
+The fourth temple I visited was the Dhamma Ya Zi Ka Pagoda, was at the time under restoration, it looked like it was going through a major surgery as it was totally cocooned in a mesh of bamboo scaffolding.

 In my rush to get around the temples, I was more interested in getting photographs of the structures than what was inside them.
 To get to some of the temples meant cutting across fields and relatively rough terrain, in the hope that it would get you somewhere.
-During my cross country cycling I came across a French cyclist.
+During my cross country cycling, I came across a French cyclist.
 He claimed the path had been a struggle for him.
 He advised me to head off towards the local airport rather than head towards my destination.
 But in the heat of the day, I simply didn’t fancy that.

 So, after crossing fields of this unfertile landscape, I came across Thitsa Waddy Phaya, a huge structure, built so it was stated by Queen Pwa Saw around the 13th century.
 A magnificent tiered temple.
 One I’m sure you could have walked up onto the terraces.

 Still trying to make the most of the afternoon, and starting to feel that my enthusiasm was starting to waver slightly, I convinced myself that I must continue.
 In front of me in the distance stood Htilomnlo Guphaya-Gyi, I tried to convince myself that I’d already been here this morning.
 But my inner-self was in disagreement, in that there were so many temples that looked similar.
 Tired and fatigued I pushed on forward with my goal in sight.
 I’d consumed more water than I could account for.
 My concentration level where starting to wane, I knew I’d not replenished the salt that I’d lost over the day’s cycling.
-This was dangerous, I knew, I tried to keep alert the best way I could and with the aid of my compass I tried to figure out in which direction my hotel was.
+This was dangerous, I knew, I tried to keep alert the best way I could and with the aid of my compass, I tried to figure out in which direction my hotel was.
 Knowing quite well that darkness wasn’t too many hours away and all I needed now was a puncture.
 I dismissed my thoughts and relentlessly continued on.

 At that time, I didn’t know it but, this temple was built in 1218 AD by a king who had three children named: Zeyatheinkha, Nadaungmyar and Htilominlo.
 Htilominlo is one of the greatest buildings in Bagan and the complete structure is 150 feet high.

 Anyway, I thought I’d planned well here.
-At the gates of the market outside the perimeter wall I parked my bike up.
+At the gates of the market outside the perimeter wall, I parked my bike up.
 Took off my rucksack and commenced by taking my long shorts to place over my cycle shorts.
 With camera and Tilley hat, I was all ready for my adventure within the walls of these interesting temple walls.

 The temple complex was one of the busiest ones I’d come across yet, with both stalls on the outside the temple walls as well as within.
-En route to explore this wonderful temple I came across many inquisitive tourists that were astonished by the sheer size and beauty of this place.
-In my walk, around I got pestered again by those annoying sand painter sales people still trying to convince me that this was their original art work.
+En route to explore this wonderful temple, I came across many inquisitive tourists that were astonished by the sheer size and beauty of this place.
+In my walk, around I got pestered again by those annoying sand painter salespeople still trying to convince me that this was their original artwork.
 Another lady tried to sell me a typical looking top, it looked very nice but not my style.

 The market had all the feel of a traditional market, or at least that was how I imagined one to look like.
 I continued looking at the fine architecture, the damaged through time of the elaborate designs, much of which had disappeared, gone forever.
-This to me was a perfect example of an idyllic ancient historical surroundings.
+This to me was a perfect example of an idyllic ancient historical surrounding.
 The walls and surroundings hustled and bustled with activity within the 21st century, most seemed unaware of what these stones represented as if taking them for granted.

 I continued to marvel at this spectacular temple, slowly getting dissolution by which direction I was going in.
 It was as if the spirits that haunted this temple complex were slowly taking me in and I was game, mesmerised by the astonishing beauty of the fine art and architecture, not to mention the colossal size of the place.